 We define $D_{\mathrmpair{z}{x}}^{(j)}$, $E_{\mathrmpair{z}{x}}^{(j)}$, $D_{\mathrmpair{z}{y}}^{(j)}$, $E_{\mathrmpair{z}{y}}^{(j)}$, $D_{\mathrmpair{x}{y}}^{(j)}$, and $E_{\mathrmpair{x}{y}}^{(j)}$ for all $1 \leq j \leq n$ on Bob's side such that

 We also define on Bob's side the (not necessarily unitary) combinations of these observables

 Finally, we define on Bob's side the observables

-It is from (regularized versions of) the observables defined in \cref{eq:alice_isom_obs,eq:bob_isom_obs} which, after proving the necessary relations between them, we will construct our isometry.
-In order to prove the relations, we request that certain Bell expressions be observed to take maximal values (within some small $\varepsilon$ to account for experimental imperfections).
+It is from (regularized versions of) the observables defined in \cref{eq:alice_isom_obs,eq:bob_isom_obs} which, after proving the necessary relations between them, we construct our isometry.
+To prove the relations, we request that certain Bell expressions be observed to take maximal values (within some small $\varepsilon$ to account for experimental imperfections).

-\paragraph{Commutation structure.}
+\subparagraph{Commutation structure.}

 In order that the observables satisfy the main state-dependent commutativity and anticommutativity properties required, we request that, at all positions $1 \leq j \leq n$, maximal violations

 are observed of the triple CHSH operators